-A Cold in the Head is relieved by an application of Piso's remedy for Consumption.
-Comfort to be got from it in this way is worth many times its cost.
+A Cold in the Head is relieved by the application of Piso's remedy for Consumption.
+The sooner it is given from it in this way is worth many times its cost.

 Easy and pleasant to use.
 Price, 50 cents.
 Sold by druggists or sent by mail.

-E. T. HAZELTINE, Warren, Pa.
+M. T. HAZELTINE, WATSON, Pa.